psatler/Readable/README.md

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

-## Main Features
+## Main Dependecies

-This project makes use of the following features:
+This project makes use of the following:

 * [React:](https://reactjs.org/) A Javascript Library for Building User Interfaces
 * [Redux:](https://redux.js.org/) A predictable state container for JavaScript apps.